sosweetham/anime-api/apps/client/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.
+> To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment. -->

+# Anime-API

+excused check script: `"check": "svelte-kit sync && svelte-check --tsconfig ./tsconfig.json",`